Tom Goodwin

-Thomas Jones Goodwin (born July 27, 1968) is an American professional baseball coach and former player.
-He played in Major League Baseball (MLB) for 14 seasons, primarily as a center fielder, from 1991 to 2004.
+Thomas Jones Goodwin (born July 27, 1968) is an American former professional baseball player.
+He played professionally for 14 seasons, primarily as a center fielder, from 1991 to 2004.
 As a player, he was listed at 6 ft 1 in and 165 lb; he batted left-handed and threw right-handed.
-Goodwin has coached in MLB for the New York Mets and Boston Red Sox.

 Playing career

 Goodwin attended Central High School in Fresno, California, and then went on to play for Fresno State University.
 He was a two-time All-American selection at Fresno State, and was also named to The Sporting News college All-America team in 1989.

 The Pittsburgh Pirates drafted Goodwin in the sixth round (134th overall) of the 1986 MLB draft, but he did not sign.
 In 1988, he was a member of the gold-medal-winning United States national baseball team at the Summer Olympics in Seoul.
 Goodwin opted to wait until 1989 to sign with a team, agreeing to terms with the Los Angeles Dodgers, after being selected in the first round (22nd overall) of the 1989 MLB draft.

 Goodwin spent only three seasons in Minor League Baseball before making his MLB debut—he had at least 48 stolen bases in each of those seasons.
 In 1989, he was a member of Baseball America Class A Short Season all-star team, and was a member of the Pioneer League all-star team.
 In 1990, he was a member of the Texas League all-star team.
 He made his major-league debut on September 1, 1991, at the age of 23.

 Goodwin's major-league career highlights include 369 stolen bases over 14 years with the Dodgers, Kansas City Royals, Texas Rangers, Colorado Rockies, San Francisco Giants and Chicago Cubs.
 He posted a major-league career high 66 stolen bases with the Royals in 1996, and a .290 batting average with the Rangers in 1998.

 During the 2000 season, Goodwin had only six home runs: two were grand slams while another was an inside-the-park home run.
 He played in the 2002 World Series, going 0-for-4 as the Giants lost to the Anaheim Angels in seven games.
 Goodwin recorded his 1000th career hit off of Mike Gallo of the Houston Astros on August 20, 2003.

 Goodwin last played in MLB in 2004.
 He then played in the independent Atlantic League in 2005 for the Atlantic City Surf.

 In a 14-year major-league career covering 1288 games, Goodwin posted a .268 batting average with 24 home runs and 284 runs batted in (RBIs); he had a .332 on-base percentage and a .339 slugging percentage.
 He recorded a .991 fielding percentage, playing at all three outfield positions.
 In 21 postseason games, he hit .160 (4-for-25) with one run and two RBIs.